-In chapter 2 I particularly loved the description of entrepreneurship Howard Schultz makes.
-He says the companies entrepreneurs build become part of them and deeply personal.
+In chapter 2 I particularly loved the description of entrepreneurship from Howard Schultz.

-The entrepreneurial journey, he says, has high highs but also low lows that can break your heart.
+The entrepreneurial journey has high highs, but also low lows that can break your heart.
 Entrepreneurs must love what they do so much that it’s worth the pain.

 Doing anything else, for the entrepreneur, would be unimaginable

 Howard Schultz says that when we love something, emotions drive us.
 And in reading Onward I had the perception indeed of a caring man with a big heart.